-Asia has become the world’s biggest e-commerce market and it is Chinese consumers in particular that are the driving force of today’s thriving online economy.
-In less than a decade, China’s growing middle classes have moved online and now nearly half of its 1.4 billion population is an active internet user.
+Asia has become the world’s biggest e-commerce market and it's Chinese consumers in particular that are the driving force of today’s thriving online economy.
+In less than a decade, China’s growing middle classes have moved online and now about 989 million people in China have access to the internet.

-So, the question every ambitious online seller should be asking is: how can I tap into the various Asian markets to reach these active and growing markets?
-Below, we look at the top marketplaces and give you tips on taking advantage of the opportunities when selling to Asia.
+So, the question every ambitious online seller should be asking is: how can I tap into the various Asian markets to reach these active and growing audiences?

-A spin off of Taobao – the online marketplace owned by the Alibaba group which controls over 80% of the market in China – Tmall Global was set up to provide big brands from the west a marketplace with access to China’s growing consumer base.
+A spin-off of Taobao – the online marketplace owned by the Alibaba group that controls 15% of the global e-commerce market – Tmall Global was set up to give big brands from the west a marketplace with access to China’s growing consumer base.

 Alibaba’s standing and reputation in the region means Tmall is a hugely trusted platform for Chinese buyers and reaches many of the region’s lower tier cities and rural areas.
 With Tmall, retailers can sell to Asian shoppers through special warehouses provided by the platform.
 In essence, Tmall provides the whole shopping solution with merchants only needing to supply the product and that is why many of the world’s biggest brands, including Burberry, Zara and Disney, are selling on Tmall too.

-- Over 20 countries operate storefronts on Tmall Global
+- 29,000 overseas brands from 87 countries and regions have established storefronts on Tmall Global

-- Tmall Global offers warehousing and storage services to international sellers
+- Tmall offers warehousing and storage services to international sellers

 - Sellers get daily sales reports and analytics